opengisch/QField-docs/documentation/how-to/gnss.en.md

 !!! note
     Since QField 2 the proj files needs to be stored in the app directory `<drive>:/Android/data/ch.opengis.qfield/files/QField/proj` instead of the devices main directory `<drive>:/QField/proj`.

-Once the grid shift file is placed there it is available in QField in the *Positioning settings* under *Vertical grid shift in use*.
+Once the grid shift file is placed there, it is available in QField in the *Positioning settings* under *Vertical grid shift in use*.

 If you are using altitude correction and an external bluetooth connected